oswaldobapvicjr/jep-data-extension/README.md

 <tr>
 <td>getEnv</td>
-<td>Returns the value of an environment variable associated with the given key in the OS.
+<td>Returns the value of an environment variable associated with the given key.
 </td>
 </tr>